 Hopefully you will have created a collection of resources to use in class throughout the course.
 If you have any final resources to share with others on the course please post them to padlet.

 As promised we have a gift for you!
 We have collated a list of suggested short films, links and resources from course participants and our course team, from both this course, and previous runs of the same course.
-Both are available to download in the downloads section.
+The list will be available to download in the downloads section at the beginning of Week 3 (week of 20th April).
 They will help you to begin your journey using short films in your language classroom!

 There are two further resources in the downloads section here that may be useful for your journey into using short film in language teaching.
 These were devised by Into Film and are called ‘Love Languages - French’ and ‘Love Languages - Spanish’.
 The activities in the resources provide support for pupils to develop speaking, listening, reading and writing skills on a range of topics including sport, colours, the body, emotions and storytelling.
 Please note that the PDFs need to be used in conjunction with the PowerPoint presentations which can be downloaded here for Love Languages - Spanish and here for Love Languages - French.
 You may also find this resource and similar French short film resources from the same website useful.

 You can now get extra benefits by upgrading this course, including:

 Unlimited access to the course

 Go at your own pace with unlimited access to the course for as long as it exists on FutureLearn.

 A Certificate of Achievement or Statement of Participation